 Matt was diagnosed with mono on January 12, 2017.
 He was completely worn out and decided that staying at home in Owatonna was best so that family could help him recover.
 The mono symptoms continued to get worse and Matt made multiple trips to the doctor but was always told it was just due to the mono, push the fluids, etc. On January 25, 2017 Matt went to the ER with a fever of 106 and was extremely weak.
 Doctors determined that he had severe pneumonia and was moved to the Intensive Care Unit.
 He spent one night in ICU and was subsequently transferred to Methodist Hospital in Rochester as the pathologist believed he could possibly have Leukemia.
-A bone marrow test was necessary to determine exactly what was causing his symptoms but doctors suspected it was Acute Myeloid Leukemia (AML).
+A bone marrow test was necessary to determine exactly what was causing his symptoms but doctors suspected and later confirmed that it was Acute Myeloid Leukemia (AML).
 A blood transfusion was started on January 29, 2017 but doctors felt he may have been having a reaction to it so the transfusion was stopped.
 Matt's arm with the PICC line began to swell and he was taken down for an ultrasound.
 The ultrasound detected a blood clot so the PICC line was removed.
 Once he feels better he'll start blood thinners to deal with the blood clot.
 Matt was scheduled for surgery on January 30, 2017 to insert the Hickman line in his chest but due to his continued high fevers and vomiting, the surgery was cancelled until the fever goes down.
 We're hoping the surgery will take place tomorrow.

 Doctors have determined that Matt will require chemo for 7 days straight, 24 hours per day.
 Due to his age and how physically fit he is, they feel he'll be able to tolerate this aggressive chemo schedule and may be a good candidate for some medical trials as well.
 Hopefully we'll hear more tomorrow as to what type/level his AML is at and then go from there.
 Thankfully, doctors are greatly optomistic of Matt being successful with the chemo treatments due in part to his healthy lifestyle, age, strength, etc.